staveyal/quoridor-ai/README.md

 > By Tomer Sarel, Yuval Perry &amp; Stav Eyal

 ## Setup
-Set up a virtual environement of Python 3.12 upwards, and install the dependencies via
+Set up a virtual environement of Python, and install the dependencies via
 ```sh
 pip install -r requirements.txt
 ```
+## Running
+In the file `run.py` there are multiple scripts we used for testing.